The derived $\infty$-category of Cartier Modules: Introduction

 \begin{introthm}[\Cref{monadicity}] Let $\C$ be an $\infty$-category that admits countable coproducts and let $F\colon \C \to \C$ be an endofunctor that preserves them.
 Then the forgetful functor $U\colon \Cart(\C,F)\to \C$ exhibits $\Cart(\C,F)$ as monadic over $\C$ (in the sense of \cite[Definition 4.7.3.4]{HA}). \end{introthm}

 Recall that a monadic functor $U \colon \C \to \D$ abstracts the setting of the forgetful functor $U \colon \Mod_R \to \operatorname{Set}$ for a ring $R$.
-Precisely, a monadic functor is a conservative functor with a left adjoint (in the case of modules this is given by the free module functor), such that $U$ commutes with certain sifted colimits.
+Precisely, a monadic functor $U$ is a conservative functor with a left adjoint (in the case of modules this is given by the free module functor), such that $U$ commutes with certain sifted colimits.
 Monadic functors are related to monads (i.e.\ monoid objects in an ($\infty$-)category of endofunctors with respect to the monoidal structure given by composition) in the following way: Every adjunction $L \dashv R$ gives rise to a monad $RL$, with multiplication given by $RL \circ RL = R \circ LR \circ L \xrightarrow{\operatorname{counit}} RL$, and unit $\operatorname{id} \xrightarrow{\operatorname{unit}} RL$.
 In particular, every monadic functor $U$ gives rise to a monad $UL$.
 The Barr-Beck Theorem (cf.\ \cite[Theorem 4.7.3.5]{HA} for its formulation for $\infty$-categories) provides a partial converse to this construction: every monad $T \colon \C \to \C$ has a unique (up to contractible choice) monadic functor $U \colon \D \to \C$ with left adjoint $L$ such that $T \simeq UL$.

-In the proof of \Cref{mainthm}, we first show that both $\infty$-categories in question are monadic over the base $\infty$-category, and then prove that the corresponding monads agree, thus giving an equivalence of the ``module''-categories.
+In the proof of \Cref{mainthm}, we first show that both $\infty$-categories in question are monadic over the base $\infty$-category, and then prove that the corresponding monads agree, thus giving an equivalence of the module-categories.